 Frequently Asked Questions

-What steps should I take to plan for summer 2024 if I’m accepted to a program?
+What steps should I take to plan for the summer if I’m accepted to a program?

 Explore the resources listed on this webpage and travel advice available from Harvard Global Support Services to help you stay safe and healthy while abroad.